 Let’s initiate the idea of Bias and Variance with a case study.
 Let’s assume a simple dataset of predicting the price of a house based on its carpet area.
 Here, the x-axis represents the carpet area of the house, and the y-axis represents the price of the property.
 The plotted data (in a 2D graph) is shown in the graph below:

 The goal is to build a model to predict the price of the house, given the carpet area of the property.
 This is a rather easy problem to solve and can easily be achieved by fitting a curve to the given data points.
+A data science online course can save your day when you are just starting with machine learning.
 But, for the time being, let’s concentrate on solving the same using Machine Learning.

 In order to keep this example simple and concentrate on Bias and Variance, a few assumptions are made:

 With the above assumptions, the data is processed to train the model using the following steps:

 1. Shuffling the data: Since the y-axis data-points are independent of the order of the sequence of the x-axis data-points, the dataset is shuffled in a pseudo-random manner.
 This is done to avoid unnecessary patterns from being learned by the model.
 During the shuffling, it is imperative to keep each x-y pair data point constant.
 Mixing them up will change the dataset itself and the model will learn inaccurate patterns.

 2. Data Splitting: The dataset is split into three categories: Training Set (60%), Validation Set (20%), and Testing Set (20%).
 These three sets are used for different purposes:

 3. Model Selection: Several Machine Learning Models are applied to the Training Set and their Training and Validation Losses are determined, which then helps determine the most appropriate model for the given dataset.

 During this step, we assume that a polynomial equation fits the data correctly.
 The general equation is given below: